Man Charged With Arson After Burning Down Homeless Person's Tent

 “We will not tolerate this type of behavior towards some of our most vulnerable Marylanders,” stated State Fire Marshal Brian S. Geraci.
 “This was someone’s home.
 I applaud the work of investigators in this case, who pursued the person responsible.
 Everyone deserves to enjoy the same peace and tranquility that we all expect when we go home,” Geraci stated.

-Clark is currently being held at the Washington County Detention Center.MORE NEWS: Several Baltimore County Public Schools Closing 3 Hours Early Monday Due To Lack Of AC
+Clark is currently being held at the Washington County Detention Center.MORE NEWS: Baltimore City Schools Without Air Conditioning To Participate In Virtual Learning On Tuesday